-For your crawl space insulation to perform like it should, it's essential to install the right type of insulation, the right amount of insulation, and use the correct installation technique.
+For your crawl space insulation to perform as it should, it’s essential to install the right type of insulation, and the right amount of insulation, and use the correct installation technique.

-At Pipe Works Services, Inc., we can improve the condition of your crawl space and the living space above with products that are durable, long lasting, and made especially for the crawl space environment.
-Call us today to get a quote in Chatham, Madison, Summit and the nearby areas.
+At Pipe Works Services, we can improve the condition of your crawl space and the living space above with products that are durable, long-lasting, and made especially for the crawl space environment.
+We’ll even winterize your crawl space!
+Call us today to get a quote in Chatham, Madison, Summit, and Northern and Central NJ.

 The old-fashioned way to insulate a crawl space was to install fiberglass batt insulation between joists and vent the crawl space so outside air could circulate beneath the house.
 Unfortunately, this combination usually leads to the problems listed above.
 Fiberglass insulation doesn’t respond well to the moist conditions that can be found in a crawl space.

-The cotton-like material absorbs moisture, gets soggy, compresses and loses R-value.
+The cotton-like material absorbs moisture, gets soggy, compresses, and loses R-value.
 Fiberglass batts often end up on the crawl space floor in a soggy mess.
-The main advantage of fiberglass insulation - low cost - is totally negated when the material ceases to perform its main function.
+The main advantage of fiberglass insulation – low cost – is negated when the material ceases to perform its main function.

 Although rigid foam insulation costs more than fiberglass insulation, it’s less expensive when you consider that you’ll never have to clean up or redo a mess of damaged, ineffective installation.
 Rigid foam will deliver the same performance and benefits in 15 years as it does on day #1.